MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02A_Azure Health_bot.md

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P19.png)

 1. [] This will bring out a side window with your **Bot Id** information.
 Copy and store the **Bot Id** for later to use when creating the Dynamics 365 Application User.
+Always store values on both the VM and your own computer.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab02/L2P20.png)